BolvicBolvicovic/bluebeam/README.md

 ## Roadmap

 - [x] Response with a json/google spreadsheet that applies the chosen criterias on the website
+- [ ] Google spreadsheet format as the criteria's input
 - [ ] Image analysis
 - [ ] Scraping social-medias
 - [ ] Possibility to audit many websites at the same time